alibaba/bifrostui/packages/bui-core/src/Avatar/index.en-US.md

 };
 ```

-### Controlling Displayed Avatar Count
+## Control Avatar Display Number

-The `AvatarGroup` component provides a `maxCount` property to limit the number of displayed avatars and automatically calculate the count of hidden avatars.
+The AvatarGroup component provides the `maxCount` attribute to limit the number of avatars displayed and automatically calculate the number of hidden avatars.

 ```tsx
 import { Avatar, AvatarGroup, Stack } from '@bifrostui/react';